ddoanhph/dashboard-generator/README.md

 >
 > - Predictive analytics (‘who is at risk of leaving?’)
 > - What-if scenario modeling
-> - Multi-language support
-> - Mobile app version”
+> - Mobile app version?”

 -----